swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/_index.md

 **a.
 [Create an Elastic Block Store (EBS) volume.](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/04-attachstorage/02-createebsvolume.html)**
 **b.
 [Attach the new volume to an EC2 instance.](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/04-attachstorage/03-attachvolume.html)**
 **c.
 [Format and mount the new volume.](http://slchen-lab-training.s3-website-ap-southeast-1.amazonaws.com/04-attachstorage/04-mountvolume.html)**
-&nbsp;	1.
+&nbsp;&nbsp;&nbsp;	1.
 Format the new volume with a filesystem.
-&nbsp;	2.
+&nbsp;&nbsp;&nbsp;	2.
 Mount the volume and copy some data into it.